- Open For Business

 - within the transport hubs (including rail and tram stations and terminals),

-- by all staff, customers and visitors in all retail shops that are permitted to be open (including supermarkets),
+- by all staff, customers and visitors in all retail shops (including supermarkets),

-- by all staff in hospitality premises (including bars, pubs, restaurants, cafes), where those businesses are currently operating as a Takeaway, Click-and-Collect, Drive-through or deliveries only.
+- by all staff working in hospitality premises (including bars, pubs, restaurants, cafes),

-- by all customers visiting hospitality premises (including bars, pubs, restaurants, cafes), where those businesses are currently operating as a Takeaway or Click-and-Collect.
+- by all customers and visitors to hospitality premises (including bars, pubs, restaurants, cafes) where they are not seated at a table,

 - post offices, banks, building societies, high-street solicitors and accountants, credit unions, short-term loan providers, savings clubs and money service businesses,